Robertfarb/whiteboarding-curriculum/application-materials/resume/resume.md

    Fancy:  Good "google" accepted fonts no smaller than 9-10 pt.
    ATS:  Arial, Garamond, Times New Roman 10-11 pt font.

-## Create you FANCY resume first, then take the content into the ATS formatting.
-Please make sure to submit both copies for your coach review and feedback.
+## Create your resume with one of our formatted templates.
+Make sure to have a plain text document for yourself.

 #### Order